Poverty can be defined in different ways, mostly depending on where you live in the world.

 Relative poverty relates to what a particular society considers to be poor, eg someone in the UK might be considered to be relatively poor if they live on less than the average UK income.

 Absolute poverty is when someone does not have access to basic human needs such as water, clothing, education and shelter.
-According to UNICEF, 22,000 children die each day due to poverty.
+According to UNICEF, worldwide 22,000 children die each day due to absolute poverty.

 Those who live in more economically developed countries (MEDCs), eg the UK, USA and Canada, often have a much better chance of living in relative wealth.
 These countries have a more developed economy and have a greater income due to their technological and industrial abilities.